IgniteUI/igniteui-docfx/en/components/grids_templates/row_drag.md

 </div>
 <div class="divider--half"></div>

-The following sample demonstrates row reordering in the tree grid.
+The following sample demonstrates how to configure row reordering in the tree grid.
 Notice that we also have row selection enabled and we preserve the selection when dropping the dragged row.
 <div class="sample-container loading" style="height:560px">
     <iframe id="tree-grid-row-reorder-sample-iframe" src='{environment:demosBaseUrl}/tree-grid/tree-grid-row-reordering' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>